Hotrian/OpenVRDesktopDisplayPortal/readme.md

 I intend to leave this Repository for the time being.
 You may use this repo for Educational and Personal uses only.

-I will post more updates as I move forward, and will add a notice here when the Steam version is available for purchase.

 ## OpenVRDesktopDisplayPortal

 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UK5EVMA4DFBWY)